CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 It is at this point when we can start with the exercises.
 Best of luck to future Caesar.

+> Future Caesar: I have no I idea what happened here, if I did good or no.

 #### Message Passing

 Alternative implementation is to have table where types are actually procedures that take in a datum and a procedure to operate on and then the dispatching is done by the datums.
-I don\'t get it.
+I don't get it.

 ``` scheme
 (define (make-from-real-imag x y)